Allanware/allanware.github.io/content/about/music/_index.md

 - Sibelius: Violin Concerto in D minor, Op.
 47
 - Saint-Saëns: Violin Concerto No. 3 in B minor
 - Grieg: Piano Concerto in A minor
-- Brahms: Concerto for Violin and Orchestra in D major
+- Brahms: Concerto for Violin and Orchestra in D Major
 - Brahms: Piano Concerto No. 1 in D minor
+- Bruch: Violin Concerto No. 1 in G minor

 ## Chamber Music
 - Brahms: Piano Quintet in F minor, Op.
 34